-- A student has to have 100% attendance in field work, report submission, individual conference and group conference. - Reports should be submitted in the standardized format provided by the department mandatorily - Absence due to medical reasons should be informed no later than 3 day of the illness and the required documents should be submitted for the same. - The fieldwork will be done concurrently two days a week by the students in the agencies selected by the Department.
+- A student has to have 100% attendance in field work, report submission, individual conference and group conference. - Reports should be submitted in the standardized format provided by the department mandatorily - Absence due to medical reasons should be informed no later than 3 day of the illness and the required documents should be submitted for the same. - In any case of emergency or absence during fieldwork, the student needs to inform the field work coordinator, the faculty supervisor and agency supervisor at the earliest. - The fieldwork will be done concurrently two days a week for 15 weeks (26 days) by the students in the agencies selected by the school.
 No change of agencies is allowed under any circumstances. - Any disciplinary issues relating to the student raised by the field work organization will result in ineligibility after an enquiry by the field work grievance committee set up by the department. - All cases of ineligibility will be heard by the field work grievance committee and the decision taken by the committee is final and binding